A prescription for projectors to compute helicity amplitudes in D dimensions: A Recap of the Projection Method

 Note that, as discussed in detail for the four-quark scattering amplitude $q \bar{q} \rightarrow Q\bar{Q}$ in~\cite{Glover:2004si,Abreu:2018jgq}, the complete and linearly independent set of D-dimensional basis structures must in general be enlarged according to the perturbative order at which $q \bar{q} \rightarrow Q\bar{Q}$ is computed, because the Dirac algebra is infinite-dimensional for non-integer dimensions.
 At each perturbative order only a finite number of linearly independent Lorentz structures can appear in an amplitude, as is evident from inspecting the corresponding Feynman diagrams which is a set of finite elements.~\\

 To be specific, we consider in the following the Lorentz tensor decomposition of scattering amplitudes in CDR at fixed order in perturbation theory.
-In the following discussion of the projection method, we investigate also how to uncover linear dependent relations among a set of (preliminarily chosen) Lorentz tensor structures arising from on-shell constraints, without making explicit reference to the origin of these linear dependencies.
+In the discussion of the projection method below, we investigate also how to uncover linear dependent relations among a set of (preliminarily chosen) Lorentz tensor structures arising from on-shell constraints, without making explicit reference to the origin of these linear dependencies.

 Let us assume that by construction the set of the $N_P$ Lorentz structures $\hat{T}_n$ in eq.~(\ref{EQ:ampFFsprimitive}), denoted by $\mathbf{T}_{P} \equiv \{ \hat{T}_1, \cdots, \hat{T}_{N_P}\}$, is linearly complete for the $\hat{\mathcal{M}}$ in question, but the $\hat{T}_n$ may not be linearly independent of each other.
 For an analogy we recall the representation of QCD amplitudes in terms of a set of color structures in color space without demanding linear independence of these color structures.
 Let us thus call eq.~(\ref{EQ:ampFFsprimitive}) a \textit{primitive} Lorentz covariant decomposition of $\hat{\mathcal{M}}$.
-Possible linear relations among the $N_P$ Lorentz structures $\hat{T}_n$ due to Lorentz and/or Dirac algebra and also on-shell constraints, such as equations of motion as well as transversality satisfied by external state vectors, can be uncovered by computing their $N_P \times N_P$ Gram matrix $\hat{\mathrm{\mathbf{G}}}$, whose matrix elements are defined as
+Possible linear relations among the $N_P$ Lorentz structures $\hat{T}_n$ due to Lorentz and/or Dirac algebra and also on-shell constraints, such as equations of motion as well as transversality satisfied by external state vectors, can be uncovered by computing their $N_P N_P$ Gram matrix $\hat{\mathrm{\mathbf{G}}}$, whose matrix elements are defined by

-The symbol $\langle \hat{T}^{\dagger}_i, \hat{T}_j \rangle$ denotes the Lorentz invariant inner product between these two linear Lorentz structures.
-It is typically defined as the trace of the matrix product of $\hat{T}_i$'s Hermitian conjugate, i.e. $\hat{T}^{\dagger}_i$, and $\hat{T}_j$ with tensor products of external state vectors (spinors) being substituted by the corresponding unpolarized Landau density matrices.
-In other words, this Lorentz invariant quantity can be viewed as the unpolarized interference between two linear Lorentz structures $\hat{T}_i$ and $\hat{T}_j$ over all helicity states of external particles in accordance with certain polarization sum rules (encoded in the unpolarized Landau density matrices).
+The symbol $\langle \hat{T}^{\dagger}_i, \hat{T}_j \rangle$ denotes the Lorentz-invariant inner product between these two linear Lorentz structures.
+It is typically defined as the trace of the matrix product of $\hat{T}_i$'s hermitian conjugate, i.e.~$\hat{T}^{\dagger}_i$, and $\hat{T}_j$ with tensor products of external state vectors (spinors) being substituted by the corresponding unpolarized Landau density matrices.
+In other words, this Lorentz-invariant quantity can be viewed as the interference between two linear Lorentz structures $\hat{T}_i$ and $\hat{T}_j$ summed over all helicity states of external particles in accordance with certain polarization sum rules (encoded in the unpolarized Landau density matrices).